Chuan-Peng-Lab/Self_Ref_Ont-Database/README.md

 ## Software

-This project used Endnote for article storage, R and Matlab R2018B for anlysis.
+Project v1: Articles were stored using Endnote and analyzed using R and Matlab R2018B.

+Project v2: Articles were stored using Endnote and analyzed using Ginger ALE and Matlab R2021A.

 ## Licenses
  Under which license(s) the files are shared